2026 Hit List: The Best Restaurants In Melbourne CBD

 Image credit: Serai | Cbass Creative

-Serai opened a few years ago, but the groundswell of noise has been almost deafening coming into 2025, and for good reason, owners Ross Magnaye, Shane Stafford and Ben Waters are serving up some of the most interesting food in Melbourne.
-When speaking to Ross, the culmination of the new diner was very much "what happens when three mates with different cultures are thrown together and want to open a restaurant."
+Serai opened in 2022, but the groundswell of noise is still almost deafening in 2026, and for good reason, owners Ross Magnaye, Shane Stafford and Ben Waters are serving up some of the most interesting food in Melbourne.
+When speaking to Magnaye, the culmination of the new diner was very much "what happens when three mates with different cultures are thrown together and want to open a restaurant."
 You’ll find a Filipino influence across the menu, though the ethos to what’s on the plate is more about open-fire cooking than anything else.

-A prime example of this is one of the hero dishes, a bone marrow which Ross comments is 'very Australian' and even uses Kangaroo which is smoked in the woodfire and then covered in a coconut vinaigrette, 'Kinilaw-style' which is similar to a ceviche.
+A prime example of this is one of the hero dishes, a bone marrow which Magnaye describes as "very Australian".
+It uses Kangaroo smoked in the woodfire and then covered in a coconut vinaigrette, 'Kinilaw-style' which is similar to a ceviche.

 Pepe’s Italian And Liquor